 -Supporting tools and funding opportunities in RD and Paediatric Research

--Clinical Trials and the role of Networks and Infrastructures
+-Clinical Trials and non clinical research: the role of Networks and Infrastructures

 -RD and Paediatric Research during the COVID-19 pandemic